AriFordsham/GHCWiki/building/windows/cygwin.md

-# Setting Up Cygwin for building GHC
+# Setting Up Cygwin for building GHC (unsupported)

+We no longer support Cygwin.
+This page is here only for historical reasons.

 1. Install [ Cygwin](http://www.cygwin.com/)